-The Purpose of the World Health Organization and Their Duties
+Goals of the World Health Organization and its Duties

 Rancakmedia.com – The following is an explanation of the world health organization that you need to know about the goals and duties of the world health organization.
-Let's look at the article below carefully.
+Come on, read the article below carefully.

-About WHO, World Health Organization: There are world health organizations that are active on topics that touch world health.
-The United Nations agency appointed as the world health coordinator forms this organization.
+Regarding WHO, World Health Organization: There are world health organizations that are active in topics that touch global health.
+The UN agency appointed as the world health coordinator formed this organization.

-So, what exactly is WHO?
-Therefore, on this occasion we will explain the meaning of WHO, the history of WHO's establishment, WHO functions, and WHO goals in a comprehensive and easy to understand manner.
+So, what exactly does WHO mean?
+Therefore, on this occasion we will explain the meaning of WHO, the history of the founding of WHO, the functions of WHO, and the objectives of WHO in a comprehensive and easy to understand manner.

-For more information, please see the evaluation below carefully.
+For more information, please look at the evaluation below carefully.

-WHO stands for “World Health Organization” WHO is a United Nations agency headquartered in Geneva, Switzerland, and was founded on April 7, 1948.
-Its role includes coordinating worldwide efforts to improve public health.
+WHO stands for "World Health Organization" WHO is a United Nations agency headquartered in Geneva, Switzerland, and was founded on April 7, 1948.
+Its role includes coordinating efforts throughout the world to improve public health.

 WHO consists of a Representative Body (The World Health Assembly) and an Executive Board (Executive Board).
 Every March, the World Health Organization (WHO) convenes its executive council, which includes representatives from 193 countries.

-It is through this body that WHO member delegations elect who will become the Director-General, prepare the organization's budget, and consider reports from the WHO Executive Board.
+It is through this body that WHO member delegations choose who will become Director General, prepare the organization's budget, and consider reports from the WHO Executive Board.

-WHO has the main task of fighting infectious diseases such as influenza and HIV. and non-communicable diseases such as cancer and heart disease.
+WHO has the main task of fighting infectious diseases such as influenza and HIV. as well as non-communicable diseases such as cancer and heart disease.

-WHO also works to ensure the health and well-being of mothers and children so that they have a long and healthy life.
+WHO also works to ensure the health and well-being of mothers and children so that they have long and healthy lives.

-Vaccines, drugs and foodstuffs all benefit from their efforts to maintain a safe environment for human consumption.
+Vaccines, medicines, and foodstuffs all benefit from their efforts to maintain an environment that is safe for human consumption.

 Member of the World Health Organization

-WHO has 193 member countries and 4,500 specialized agents from around the world.
-The WHO organization, which is part of the UN but not part of the UN system, is required to adhere to its charter in order to become a member.
+WHO has 193 member countries and 4.500 specialized agents from around the world.
+The WHO organization, which is part of the UN but not part of the UN system, is required to adhere to its charter to become a member.

-However, non-member countries of the United Nations can be admitted to their membership by a majority vote of the World Health Assembly.
+However, non-member countries of the United Nations may be admitted to their membership by a majority vote of the World Health Assembly.

-The United Nations and the World Health Organization are organizations in which almost every country participates, although there are exceptions, such as Switzerland which is a member of the WHO but not a member of the United Nations.
+The United Nations and the World Health Organization are organizations in which almost every country participates, although there are exceptions, such as Switzerland which is a member of the WHO but not a member of the UN.

-In addition, the WHO financial plan The WHO world budget program is set every two years.
+Plus, plan finance WHO The WHO world financial budget program is established every two years.

-Through various funding sources, WHO still derives estimates from contributions paid by various member countries, depending on the scale of UN estimates.
+Through diverse funding sources, the WHO still earns from the estimated contributions paid by various member states, depending on the scale of the UN's estimates.

-As well as WHO regional financial members which are still obtained from WHO global financial budget allocations determined by the Director General for each sector.
+As well as WHO regional financial members who are still obtained from the WHO global financial budget allocation determined by the Director General for each sector.

-Then, for the Southeast Asia region, the allocation from the Director General consists of an amount set separately for regional and national operations.
+Then, for the Southeast Asia region, the allocation from the Director General consists of amounts determined separately for regional and national operations.

-Based on criteria set by the regional committee, the regional director distributes national statistics among the eleven member countries.
+Based on criteria established by regional committees, a region's director distributes national statistics to the eleven member countries.
 State administration accounting contributes around 75% of the total regional financial budget.

-For a further fixed budget, WHO raises additional financial resources through the United Nations Development Program (UNDP) and the United Nations Population Fund (UNPF), implemented by WHO, and through voluntary gifts from countries, foundations, and organizations .
+To further the fixed financial budget, WHO raises additional financial budget resources through the United Nations Development Program (UNDP) and the United Nations Population Fund (UNPF), implemented by WHO, and through voluntary gifts from countries, foundations and organizations .

-Functions and Purpose of the World Health Organization
+Functions and Objectives of the World Health Organization

-To achieve optimal health for all individuals in the world, WHO is working hard to achieve this goal, inter alia by doing the following:
+To achieve optimal health for all individuals in the world, WHO is working hard to achieve this goal, including by doing the following:

-1. Has the task of overcoming health by helping to carry out restrictions on infectious diseases.
+1. Has the task of managing health by helping to implement restrictions on infectious diseases.

 2. Providing various health assistance to countries that need assistance

-3. Also assist in improving the welfare and health of mothers and children
+3. Helps in improving the welfare and health of mothers and children

-4. And also encourage and help conduct research related to the health sector.
+4. And also encourages and helps carry out research related to the health sector.

-1. Coordinate international efforts to control outbreaks of infectious diseases such as SARS, malaria, tuberculosis, swine flu and AIDS.
+1. Coordinating international efforts to control infectious disease outbreaks such as SARS, malaria, tuberculosis, swine flu and AIDS.

-2. WHO also sponsors programs for the prevention and treatment of this disease.
+2. And WHO also sponsors programs for the prevention and treatment of this disease.

-4. Also working on eradicating disease, as well as carrying out health-related campaigns.
-For example to increase fruit and vegetable consumption across countries and to discourage tobacco use.
+4. Participates in working to eradicate disease, and also carries out campaigns related to health.
+For example, to increase fruit and vegetable consumption throughout the country and to prevent tobacco use.

-5. Then introduce capacity building in member countries to use and produce research that meets national needs, by nesting national research health systems and promoting translated knowledge platforms such as the EVIPNet Evidence Policy Information Network.
+5. Then introduce capacity building in member countries to use and produce research that meets national needs, by anchoring national research health systems and promoting translational knowledge platforms such as the Evidence Policy Information Network EVIPNet.

-6. It also carries out medical research on communicable diseases, non-communicable conditions and injuries, such as extending aging studies to determine whether the extra years we live in good or poor health.
+6. Also conducting health research on infectious diseases, non-communicable conditions and also injuries, such as longitudinal studies on aging to determine whether the additional years we live in good or poor health.

-7. Then does the electromagnetic field around the cellphone have an impact on health.
+7. Then does the electromagnetic field around cell phones have an impact on health?

-8. Have a target in the eradication of polio in a period of several years.
+8. Has a target of eradicating polio within a few years.

 9. In addition, this organization has launched an HIV/AIDS Toolkit for the country of Zimbabwe (from 3 October 2016) with international standards.